dgschool/enrollmentinquery/README.md

 # enrollmentinquery
-Enrollment inquery at the Front desk, this will help front desk to registor the student inquery for enrollment
+Enrollment inquery at the Front desk, this will help front desk to registor the student inquery for enrollment.